CephalofairGames/merc-packs-faq/index.md

 **Scenario 8** Scenario Goals should read, <span class="hidden">"The scenario is complete when the Bandit Commander and all revealed enemies are dead"</span>

 **Section 93.2, conclusion to City Event 27** <span class="hidden">This should give you Military reputation, not Demonic.</span>

+**Items 129/130** Both Items 129 and 130 are marked as 129. <span class="hidden">Of these, the Helm of the Mountain is correctly numbered as 129; the Mountain Hammer should be item 130.</span>

 ![divider](/assets/images/divider.png)